RESTORATION, THE PRESERVATION OF HERITAGE

 After this crucial step, the watchmakers evaluate the scope of the work to be done and prepare a quote for restoration.
 Once the quote is accepted, they go in search of replacement components within the manufacture’s stocks and if that fails, the defective component is remade identically.
 For this, the Atelier can also call on the Master Jewelers, Guillocheurs and Gemsetters of the Maison.

-18 watches dating from the late 19th century to the last third of the 20th century.
+Watches dating from the late 19th century to the last third of the 20th century.
 Entirely authenticated, restored and guaranteed for two years by the Maison.
 Follow them around the world.

-An activity with high added value, Restoration is carried out exclusively within the Manufacture in Geneva.
+An activity with high added value, restoration is carried out exclusively within the Manufacture in Geneva.
 As such, three workshops are devoted to the most precious treasures created by the Maison since the 18th century.
 Two are responsible for repairing pieces brought in by their owners: one for watches with recent complications, the other for pieces, of any kind, dated between approximately 1930 and 1980.
 The third workshop conducts restoration of the oldest timepieces, unique models belonging to individuals or preserved as part of the Maison’s heritage.
 Each restoration is a special case and requires special attention, which is why this work usually takes several months, though the result is dazzling and goes well beyond all expectations.